mikevink/mysql_connector_j_8_bug/readme.md

 ## Deep dive

-Scrolling back through the console output of the orginal run (v. `8.0.30`) reveals that all the disabled jobs ran into the NPE generated in `com.mysql.cj.AbstractQuery::stopQueryTimer` on line 228, which is:
+Scrolling back through the console output of the original run (v. `8.0.30`) reveals that all the disabled jobs ran into the NPE generated in `com.mysql.cj.AbstractQuery::stopQueryTimer` on line 228, which is:
 ```java